Use this article to find commonly asked questions about the Sync Module 2.

 Blink devices need an always-on 2.4 GHz Wi-Fi internet connection with at least 2 MB per second of upload speed (from your network to the internet).

 The Sync Module 2 has an active USB-A port to store up to 256 GB of motion clips on your own compatible USB drive.
-Click to learn more about Local Storage.
-Eligible cameras are Blink Video Doorbell, Outdoor and Indoor (3rd Gen), and Blink Mini.
+Learn more about Local Storage.
+Eligible cameras are Blink Wired Floodlight, Video Doorbell, Outdoor 4, Outdoor and Indoor (3rd Gen), and Blink Mini.

 Back of the Sync Module 2